Tsukiyonocm/Math_problems/README.md

 Lastly, if the player enters an option other than "yes" or "no", the game prompts the user to choose a valid response and asks the questions again.

-<b>. chosen_game </b> - when the user picks "yes" as an option, that is passed to chosen_game in order to start.
+<b> chosen_game </b> - when the user picks "yes" as an option, that is passed to chosen_game in order to start.
 Here the user is asked if they would like to do "Subtraction or Addition" problems.

 Regardless of choice, once the user makes a decision the game runs 3 more functions.
 The first is gen_ran_num which creates the problem variables, generate_answer which does as it says.
 Lastly, its runs the function of the problem of choice, either addition_problem or subtraction_problem, depending on your choice earlier.